 - Your current platform is becoming obsolete.
 Ex: Those who are running their site on Drupal 7

 UX, or User Experience, refers to the experiences that individuals have when interacting with a company's digital touchpoints.
 It involves understanding the needs, desires, behaviors, and context of users in order to create meaningful and satisfying experiences.
 There are several key factors that influence user experience, including usability, usefulness, credibility, desirability, accessibility, and value.

 To deliver optimized digital experiences, UX experts employ various methods such as market and user research, strategy development, product development, and design.
 Through a holistic approach, they aim to gain a comprehensive understanding of users and their expectations.
 The ultimate goal of UX research is to fulfill the needs and expectations of the target audience, ensuring that the digital experiences provided are valuable and satisfying.

 User Interface (UI)

 User Interface (UI) is the point of human-computer interaction and communication in a device.
 This can include display screens, keyboards, a mouse and the appearance of a desktop.
 It is also the way through which a user interacts with an application or a website.

 Effective UI makes your audiences’ experience easy and intuitive, requiring minimum effort on the user's part to receive the maximum desired outcome.

-So what’s the difference between UX and UI?
+What is the difference between UX and UI?
 UI is designed around the intended look and feel of the website or digital channel, while UX spans the entire process of conceptualization, development and delivery.